jvinding/qmk_firmware_clean/keyboards/controllerworks/city42/keymaps/jvinding_city42_miryoku/readme.md

 - **10 working keys per row** (columns 1-4 on each half)
 - **3 thumb keys per half**

+## Trackpad

+The city42 includes a 40mm Cirque Pinnacle trackpad that is fully configured and enabled in this keymap.
+The trackpad supports:
+- Relative mode cursor movement
+- Single tap (primary click)
+- Secondary tap (right click)
+- Smooth cursor tracking

+The trackpad is configured via SPI communication and works out of the box with this keymap.

 ## Customization

 Edit `keymap.c` to modify: